rspamd/rspamd/doc/markdown/configuration/index.md

-# Rspamd configuration
+# rspamd configuration

-Rspamd uses UCL for its configuration.
-UCL format is described in details in this [document](ucl.md).
-Rspamd defines several variables and macros to extend UCL functionality.
+rspamd uses the Universal Configuration Language (UCL) for its configuration.
+The UCL format is described in detail in this [document](ucl.md). rspamd defines several variables and macros to extend
+UCL functionality.

-## Rspamd variables
+## rspamd variables

-- *CONFDIR*: configuration directory for rspamd, it is $PREFIX/etc/rspamd/
+- *CONFDIR*: configuration directory for rspamd, found in `$PREFIX/etc/rspamd/`
 - *RUNDIR*: runtime directory to store pidfiles or unix sockets
 - *DBDIR*: persistent databases directory (used for statistics or symbols cache).
 - *LOGDIR*: a directory to store log files
-- *PLUGINSDIR*: plugins directory where lua plugins live
+- *PLUGINSDIR*: plugins directory for lua plugins
 - *PREFIX*: basic installation prefix
 - *VERSION*: rspamd version string (e.g. "0.6.6")

-## Rspamd specific macros
+## rspamd specific macros

-- *.include_map*: defines a map that is dynamically reloaded and updated if its content has been changed.
-This macros is intended to define dynamic configuration parts.
+- *.include_map*: defines a map that is dynamically reloaded and updated if its content has changed.
+This macro is intended to define dynamic configuration files.

-## Rspamd basic configuration
+## rspamd basic configuration

-The basic rspamd configuration is stored in $CONFDIR/rspamd.conf.
+The basic rspamd configuration is stored in `$CONFDIR/rspamd.conf`.
 By default, this file looks like this one:

 ~~~ucl
 lua = "$CONFDIR/lua/rspamd.lua"